TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   is not nearly as important as accurately estimating the shape of the relationship of the mean of the response variable with the predictors.
-For instance, we sometimes want to calibrate some measurements, for instance removing baseline drift from a mass spectrum, or translating optical density measurements into chemical concentration based on a calibration curve.
+For instance, we sometimes want to calibrate some measurements, such as removing baseline drift from a mass spectrum, or translating optical density measurements into chemical concentration based on a calibration curve.
 In these cases, understanding the underlying causal processes underlying